plone/guillotina/docs/source/installation/configuration.md

 ## JavaScript Applications

-We can also serve JS apps from guillotina.
+We can also serve JS apps from Guillotina.
 These will allow routing on your JS application without any extra configuration by returning the base directory `index.html` for every sub directory in the url.

-Once there is SSR support in Python, guillotina will integrate with it through this as well.
+Once there is SSR support in Python, Guillotina will integrate with it through this as well.

 ```yaml
 jsapps: